 None of the rooms or apartments have wheelchair access.

 All ages are welcome, but there are no special facilities for children.
 Cots can be added to all rooms, or book a two-bedroom apartment.
-Maison de Village Marion has a room for kids with bunk beds.
+The Marion Three-Bedroom Suite has a room for kids with bunk beds.